 By Lisa Steele

 Before you succumb to temptation and bring home some peeping balls of yellow fluff from the feed store, be sure you know what raising baby chicks entails.
+This article is full of good information with a quick raising chicks checklist at the end.

 Set up your chicks in a plastic tote or cardboard box with a screen on top to keep them safe from household pets and children.
 A small crate or cage with the lower part lined with plastic or cardboard to block drafts will also work.